-This could include the following: normal saloon/station wagon 4WD cars, pickups, water tanker, fuel tanker, personnel carrier, Vibroseis service truck, recording truck, line equipment layout truck, food transport truck and ambulances.
+This could include the following: normal saloon/station wagon 4WD cars, pickups, water tanker, fuel tanker, personnel carrier, Vibroseis service truck, recording truck, line equipment layout truck, food transport truck, drill rig trucks and ambulances.
 Selection of the appropriate make and type of this equipment will be carried out later by the seismic contractor, based on a consideration of the environmental setting and challenges posed to vehicles.
-Crew personnel changes will usually take place via small aircraft proposed seismic programme are considered to be necessary for the acquisition of quality data to allow geological evaluation and the safe and optimal development of the Block.
+Crew personnel changes will usually take place via small aircraft

+Seismic surveys are a specialised technical area, and alternative methods and technologies are limited.
+The survey technique and equipment specifications for the proposed seismic programme are considered to be necessary for the acquisition of quality data to allow geological evaluation and the safe and optimal development of the Block.
 It is estimated that the time period in which the seismic survey will take place is within three to four months and therefore minimum disruption to local activities will be envisaged.
 Impacts that are associated with the seismic activities will be minimal and measures have been put in place in the EMP to mitigate any potential impact that may occur during the exercise.